-A tenant should not make any improvements or repairs to a landlord’s property without the prior written consent.
+Generally speaking, a tenant should not make any improvements or repairs to a landlord’s property without the landlord’s prior written consent.
 If you have a written lease agreement, review that carefully for any provisions related to improvements and alterations.

-The tenant should also be very careful about oral agreements for him to make repairs in lieu of rent or for reduced rent.
-The lease or other written agreement should specify exactly what repairs are to be made by the tenant, the time frame, if relevant, the quality of the supplies and who is to pay for them, and the terms of the tenancy when the work has been completed.
+Be careful about oral agreements to repair the premises in lieu of rent or for reduced rent.
+The lease or other written agreement should specify exactly what repairs are to be made by the tenant, the time frame (if relevant), the quality of the supplies, and who pays for the supplies, and the terms of the tenancy when the work has been completed.